 ‘The slanting of the sun’ is a book set in the same locale of Tipperary, and my own stomping ground of Limerick.
 Each of the twenty short stories tells a tale of an individual living in, or from that area.
 It is a stark collection of stories, giving accounts of the hope, despair, loneliness, pettiness, struggle and isolation of ordinary people.
-From the opening tale ‘The passion’ about a young just released from jail for dangerous driving which resulted in his girlfriend’s death, who starts going for silent drives with the girl’s mother.
+From the opening tale ‘The passion’ about a young man, just released from jail, for dangerous driving which resulted in his girlfriend’s death, who starts going for silent drives with the girl’s mother.
 To ‘Nephthys and the Lark’ – the shocking story of a middle class woman who has an evening job working in a care home for handicapped adults.
 To ‘Trouble’ where a young Traveller girl understands her different societal status for the first time.
 To ‘The House of the Big Small Ones’ about a middle aged man reflecting on opportunities wasted thanks to a dead end affair with a pub landlady.
-To ‘From a starless night’ about a young man who goes for a jog as he reflects on the recent break up of his relationship, and the unfulfilling relationship he had with his father – thanks to the fact that he was the result of an extra-marital affair.
+To ‘From a starless night’ about a man who goes for a jog as he reflects on the recent break up of his relationship, and the unfulfilling relationship he had with his father – thanks to the fact that he was the result of an extra-marital affair.
 This last story is the strangest of all as his jog takes him from the site of the Davin Arms Pub on the Ennis Road – an old haunt of mine in my ill begotten youth.
 People from London or Dublin might be well use to places from their past being name-checked in books.
 For those of us outside the supposed epicentres of culture, it is rather strange to see Ivan’s Shop getting referenced in a book.
 I used to spend my pocket money in there.

 ‘A slanting of the sun’ is an incredible book – simultaneously hilarious, tragic and heart-breaking.
 Highly recommended.